I’ve known that I wanted to be a biologist since I was 11 years old.

 How Are We Helping Pollinators?

 Learning more.
 Research.
 Research.
 Research.
 We need to learn more about pollinators, how they’re coping in their current environments and what habitat improvements will help the most.
 We are initiating scientific research, in collaboration with one of the world’s leading entomologists Jeff Skevington, to determine what farmland habitats are optimal for insect pollinator abundance and diversity.
-The knowledge generated form this research will inform farmers on what habitats pollinators need to provide pollination services to their crops.
+The knowledge generated from this research will inform farmers on what habitats pollinators need to provide pollination services to their crops.

 Savvy Consumers.
 Alongside research, a goal that we are working hard to develop, are markets for ‘pollinator-friendly’ foods and products.
 This approach is the most efficient way to make change quickly.
 When concerned consumers make choices about the food they buy in order to support sustainable farming, real change can happen.